pineapple880066/pineapple880066/README.md

-- 👋 Hi, I’m @pineapple880066
+- I’m @pineapple880066
-- 👀 I’m interested in coding agent and all agents like XX CLI/OpenClaw
+- I’m interested in coding agent and all agents like Gemini CLI/Codex/OpenClaw
-- 🌱 I’m currently learning in a college
+- I’m currently learning in a college